Index funds are the best thing to happen to individual investors since the inception of the stock market.

 Individual stocks can grow faster than index funds.

-According to Stock Rover, the 5-year return of Amazon.com is 325% versus the S&P 500 index fund return of 112%.
-Individual stocks could better serve people who want high growth rates and investments they can sell for cash.
-Individual stocks can offer higher rates of growth and return.
-Stocks are also better for speculation.
+According to Stock Rover, Amazon.com’s 5-year return is 325% versus the S&P 500 index fund’s return of 112%.
+Individual stocks could better serve people who want high growth rates and cash-flowing investments.
+Individual stocks can offer higher rates of growth and return and are also better for speculation.
 The tough challenge is picking the right growth stocks that will beat the market in the future.

-The risks from individual stocks are far greater than those from index funds.
+Individual stock risks are far greater than those from index funds.
 Diversification reduces risk, but it often leads to lower overall returns.

 Everybody who buys an index fund must realize that they are forgoing other opportunities that could be far more profitable but that those opportunities will carry far higher levels of risk.